 In 2026, buying a VHF without an AIS (Automatic Identification System) receiver is a mistake.

 When you're navigating a busy channel at night or in the fog, the AIS receiver "sees" every commercial ship and AIS-equipped yacht around you.
-It plots them on your radio screen (or your chartplotter via NMEA 2000), telling you their name, speed, and — most importantly — their Closest Point of Approach (CPA).
+It plots them on your radio screen (or your chartplotter via NMEA 2000A plug-and-play communications standard used for connecting marine sensors and display units.), telling you their name, speed, and, most importantly, their Closest Point of Approach (CPA).

 If a 600-foot tanker is on a collision course with you, the radio will sound an alarm before you can even see their lights.
 The Standard Horizon GX2400 is the king of this category for the price.